facelessuser/coloraide/docs/src/markdown/api/index.md

     Parameters  | Defaults           | Description
     ----------- | ------------------ | -----------
     `cspace`    | `#!py 'uv-1976'`   | A string indicating what chromaticity space to use. `uv-1976` being the default.
-    `white`     | `#!py None`        | Specify the white in which to chromatically adapt the points to, if none are specified, the current color's white point is assumed.
+    `white`     | `#!py None`        | Specify the white in which to chromatically adapt the points from, if none is specified, the current color's white point is assumed.

 Return